arpitbbhayani/revine-docs/line.md

 seq: 2.2
 ---

-The `LINE` shape draws a line between two [points](/docs/points) on the [canvas](/docs/canvas).
+The `line` shape draws a line between two [points](/docs/points) on the [canvas](/docs/canvas).
 You can optionally specify the color to be used while drawling the line.

 To understand how to declare and draw a shape please refer, to [this](/docs/shapes) document.